Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/factory-pattern.rst

 .. image:: images/concordium-factory.svg
     :alt: sequence diagram showing how the factory pattern might be realised on Concordium

-This process is significantly more complex than the idealised factory pattern we started with.
+This process is significantly more complex than the original idealized factory pattern.
 In particular, the user is required to sign two separate transactions, with the second one depending on the result of the first one.
 If this two-step process is presented to the end user, it is likely to cause confusion.
 Additionally, two-step process means that the smart contracts have to be robust